← Thought Leadership

 New to the topic?
 Start with What sovereign compliance actually means.

-Who NIS2 covers
+Who does NIS2 apply to?

-Annex I — sectors of high criticalityAnnex II — other critical sectors
+Annex I: sectors of high criticalityAnnex II: other critical sectors

 EnergyPostal and courier services